Implementing A Terraform Provider

 }

-Terraform needs an Update
+Terraform needs an Update-method.

 // github.com/stefaanc/terraform-provider-abc/abc/resource_abc_xyz